LibrariesHacked/librarieshacked-web-content/tutorials/yqlstats.md

 ---
 Title: YQL and global library stats
 Description: using YQL to query and merge OCLC global library stats.
+Date: 2014/07/11
 Type: Tutorial
-Date: 2014/07/11
-Template: tutorialpageyqlstats
-TutorialType: DataAnalysis
+Author: @librarieshacked
+GitHub:
 TutorialComplexity: medium
-TutorialSkillsRequired: javascript,xml,json,sql
+TutorialSkillsRequired: JavaScript,XML,JSON,SQL
 TutorialNeeded: nothing
 TutorialTime: 1 hour
+TutorialType: DataAnalysis
+Template: tutorialpageyqlstats
 ---

 ## what is YQL?

-YQL is a query language developed by yahoo, and used for querying and combining data from around the web; there is more information here at yahoo developer pages, and it's worth exploring for anyone involved in web/app development and web services:
+YQL is a query language developed by yahoo, and used for querying and combining data from around the web.
+There is more information at the yahoo developer pages, and it's worth exploring for anyone involved in web/app development and web services:

 [https://developer.yahoo.com/yql/](https://developer.yahoo.com/yql/)

 ## what global library stats?

-The OCLC attempted a few years ago to produce a large set of stats for *'the total global library universe'*, to provide data on expenditure, users, librarians, volumes, and libraries across the world. the relevant page is here:
+The OCLC attempted a few years ago to produce a large set of stats for **'the total global library universe'**.
+To provide data on expenditure, users, librarians, volumes, and libraries across the world.
+The relevant page is here:

 [http://oclc.org/global-library-statistics.en.html](http://oclc.org/global-library-statistics.en.html)